Browse Articles

 Text labels in Rise 360 and player text labels in Storyline 360 |

-Default text labels for each target language are automatically assigned.
-Custom text labels are not translated.
-However, in Rise 360, you can assign custom label sets to individual language versions after translation. |
+Default text labels are automatically assigned for each target language.
+You can assign custom label sets to individual language versions after translation. |

 |